 Descriptive statistics summarize and describe the prominent features of data.
 Use Display Descriptive Statistics to determine how many book orders were delivered on time, how many were late, and how many were initially back ordered for each shipping center.

 Changes that you make in the Statistics sub-dialog box affect the current session only.
 To change the default options for future sessions, choose .
-Expand Individual Commands and select Display Descriptive Statistics.
-Select the statistics that you want to be selected by default.
+Expand Individual Commands and choose Display Descriptive Statistics.
+Choose the statistics that you want to display.
 When you open the Statistics sub-dialog box again, it displays your new options.

-The Session window displays text output, which you can edit, add to the ReportPad, and print.
-For more information about the ReportPad, go to Generating a Report.
+The Session window displays text output, which you can send to Microsoft Word and Microsoft PowerPoint.
+For more information on sending output to PowerPoint, go to Presenting Results from Minitab.

 The Session window displays each center’s results separately.
 Within each center, you can see the number of back orders, late orders, and on-time orders in the Total Count column: